Dragon-Age-Annual/dragonageannual.art/src/pages/itchio-faqs.md

 ## How do I add an address for my physical purchase?

 <p role="note">The screenshots below may vary slightly from the actual page in
-colour and content.
+color and content.
 These screenshots are from the sale of our 2023 calendar and options vary slightly each year.</p>

 ### When you make your purchase: